Budva Riviera

 Mogren Beach

 It is a small, cliff-sheltered beach in the Budva area.
-It lies in a small bay, far away from the hustle and bustle of the city, and tourists consider it to be a safe place to swim.
+It lies in a small bay, far away from the hustle and bustle of the city, and tourists consider it a safe place to swim.
 There is a sandy dune and a water playground for children.

-The children’s playground is open daily from 9.00 a.m. to 6.00 p.m., from June 15 to September 19.
+The children’s playground is open daily from 9:00 a.m. to 6:00 p.m. from June 15 to September 19.
 All inflatable attractions are available for children over six years old who can swim.

 Becici Beach

 Recently, a short pedestrian tunnel has been built under the motorway and partly in the rock.
-Today the tunnel allows the passage from Slovenska Beach to Becici.
+Today, the tunnel allows the passage from Slovenska Beach to Becici.
 It takes about 15-20 minutes to go through the tunnel.
 Although this is not an extraordinary tourist attraction, the tunnel has been taken over by artists, so there are some interesting murals and street art inside.

 Budva Riviera and other interesting facts